2022zxd/PMR/README.md

 ## Results

-* Results for experimental evaluation
+* Results from our experimental evaluation

 Please refer to [result-info.md](results/result-info.md) for more details.